-A decision changes the way we do things today, in order to achieve the future outcomes we defined.
+A decision changes the way we do things today to achieve the future outcomes we have defined.
 An effective decision is one that generates results in 3-5 years.

 Current reality we face